W3stside/StanfordGSBMockTest/README.md

 4. Test instructions page and CTA for starting test
 5. Questions .......
  1. store all questions in DB
    * Split questions in their respective cats
    * Create util fn to rando pick question from Arr
+   * Questions SHOULD NOT be repeated .. e.g dont ask same Adaptability questions - use deduping logic when pulling questions

  2. Pull in questions from DB into Redux state on ComponentDidMount()
  3. How to present questions? <-- figure this out
 6. Results